ElysiumDisc/stargwent/README.md

 ### 🎮 Complete Card Game Experience
 - **100% Fully Implemented** - All mechanics + Powers + Animations + Persistence + LAN Multiplayer + Draft Mode!
+- **⚡ NEW v3.7.0: PERSISTENT ROW WEATHER ANIMATIONS** - Each weather card now has distinct visual effects that persist on affected rows until cleared!
+Ice crystals for Ice Planet Hazard, fiery meteors for Asteroid Storm, purple nebula clouds, cyan EMP arcs, and more!
+- **⚡ NEW v3.7.0: ENHANCED CARD PREVIEW** - Right-click preview now shows cards at 2x scale with smooth scaling, faction-colored glow borders, and improved description layout!
+- **⚡ NEW v3.7.0: DRAFT MODE SYNERGY SYSTEM** - Draft mode now shows synergy scores for each card choice, highlighting cards that combo with your current deck!
+Press Z to undo picks!
 - **⚡ NEW v3.6.0: ELITE AI OVERHAUL** - AI logic rebuilt for strategic depth: Hero preservation, Round 2 bleeding, and tactical Faction Power usage.
 Single "Hard" difficulty now plays like a veteran!
 - **⚡ NEW v3.5.0: NARRATOR & INTEGRATED CHAT** - Game history now acts as a narrator, explaining score changes (e.g., "Scorch vaporized 3 units! (-15)") and card effects.
 Chat is fully integrated into the history panel—press 'T' to type without leaving the action!
 - **⚡ NEW v3.5.0: PRECISE CARD PLACEMENT** - You can now drop cards *between* existing units on the board, allowing for precise tactical positioning!